 I understand how nerve-wracking it is to drive in winter weather.
-There’s good reason for the anxiety – ice and snow prevent you from maintaining control of your vehicle.
+There’s a good reason for the anxiety – ice and snow prevent you from maintaining control of your vehicle.
 Please share this post with your friends.

 If everyone follows these winter weather driving tips, the roads will be so much safer.